-***This is a short story I wrote in my creative writing group, which I intend on finishing at some point.
+***This is a short story I wrote during an exercise in my creative writing group.
 In the spirit of the Halloween season, I decided to make it a spooky one.
+I intend on finishing this at some point, though.

 The grass had grown over the stone steps, an observation I made in mild disbelief when I remembered how meticulously my dad had kept this lawn.
 I remembered the roar of the lawn mower every Sunday, and the stench lingering from the monthly application of pesticide.
 His front lawn was his pride and joy, which I now realize as an adult was his way of portraying to the world that everything was fine.

 Everything was not fine.

 Everything was never fine.

 Beyond this lawn, up the stone steps and into the house one would see – if a stranger ever got that far, which rarely happened – another, much darker reality.
 The denial on my father’s face.
 The desperation in my mother’s eyes.
 My often fearful expression.

 Today I made the ascent up those overgrown steps and pushed my way into the battered, weakened door of my childhood home.
 No one had lived here in at least a decade, and the neighbors had declared it a nuisance.